 Where can I find answers to general questions about Ulrichsweb?

-Ulrichsweb is the authoritative source of bibliographic and publisher information on more than 300,000 periodicals of all types -- academic and scholarly journals, Open Access publications, peer-reviewed titles, popular magazines, newspapers, newsletters, and more from around the world.
-It covers all subjects, and includes publications that are published regularly or irregularly and are circulated free of charge or by paid subscription.
+Ulrichsweb is the authoritative source of bibliographic and publisher information on more than 421,000 periodicals of all types -- academic and scholarly journals, Open Access publications, peer-reviewed titles, popular magazines, newspapers, newsletters, and more from around the world.
+Coverage includes publications that are published regularly or irregularly and are circulated free of charge or by paid subscription.
 Ulrichsweb covers publications in all subject areas and in more than 180 languages of text.
 In addition to coverage of current periodicals in all formats, Ulrichsweb includes information about forthcoming and suspended titles, and maintains historical information on more than 155,000 titles that have ceased publication.

 While aiming for maximum title coverage, Ulrichsweb has established certain criteria for inclusion.
 Ulrichsweb covers publications that meet the definition of a serial, except administrative publications of governmental agencies below state level that can be easily found elsewhere.
 A limited selection of membership directories, comic books, and puzzle and game books is also included.

 Yes.
 Although an ISSN is not required for a title to be included in Ulrichsweb, it is strongly recommended that every eligible serial have an ISSN for each format in which the periodical is available.

 Do publishers have to pay to get their titles included in Ulrichsweb?

 No. There is no charge for a listing in Ulrichsweb.
 All listings are free.
 Participation and cooperation by publishers is encouraged in order to ensure Ulrichsweb provides its users with the most accurate and comprehensive serials information possible.
 Titles from more than 108,000 publishers are represented in Ulrichsweb.